Phil Never Loses

 My boss, Phil, used to brag, “I’ve never lost an argument at work.
-Whether it’s about which teams get assigned a project by the Big Boss or how I rate you, I never lose.
+Whether it’s about which teams get assigned a project by the Big Boss or what I rate you at, I never lose those arguments.
 Not like Dan, that loser.”
 At first, I thought this is laudable.
 I’m working for somebody who will get me promoted quickly as long as I do as I knew I could.

 Yet after reviews that March, I only got a middling rating.
 The next year was a bit better, but I was still a programmer, not an analyst.
 The year after that I moved up to very good, but you had to be outstanding to be promoted.

 That year I joined the IT bowling league and got a chance to meet other members of the staff, including Dan.
 During the holiday season, Dan asked me if I’d like to work for him.
 I said, “Let me talk it over with Phil.”
 He said, “I don’t want Phil.
 I want somebody who works.
 Make up your own mind.”

 Taking stock, I had to admit I was going nowhere with Phil.
 A couple of my buddies had already made analyst.
 I was as good as them.
 So I said, “Sure, Dan.
 I’d like to work with you.”

 There was some back and forth maneuvering before it became final, including Phil saying, “You’re giving up a sure, steady job with me.
 You’ll be starting over at the bottom with Dan, the loser.”

 When the announcement was made that I was going to Dan, it came with a promotion to analyst!

 The first day at my new position, I told Dan what a pleasant surprise the promotion had been to me.
 Phil had said I’d be starting over at the bottom.